hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Fault is not the same as a failure.

 Failure is when the system as a whole stops providing the required service to the user.
+Fault mecens one system component is deviating from standard.

 It is best to design fault-tolerant systems that prevent faults from causing failures.